Guy-Bilitski/agents-task5/task2_experiment/README.md

 This experiment evaluates the relationship between **Context Window Size** (number of documents/tokens) and model performance (Latency and Accuracy).

 ## Objective
-To simulate and measure how latency increases linearly (or super-linearly) and accuracy degrades as the context size grows (e.g., from 2 to 50 documents).
+To measure how latency increases and accuracy changes as the context size grows (e.g., from 2 to 30 documents) using a real LLM via Ollama.

 ## Architecture
 -   **Data Generator:** Creates synthetic documents of fixed length.
--   **Scaling:** Tests at 2, 5, 10, 20, and 50 document levels.
+-   **Scaling:** Tests at 2, 5, 10, 20, and 30 document levels.
--   **Mock Model:** Simulates latency based on token count and probabilistic failure at high loads ("Lost in the Middle" effect).
+-   **Real Model:** Uses Ollama (llama3.2:1b) to measure actual latency and accuracy with increasing context sizes.

 ## Running
 ```bash